fedarko/283-project/README.md

 ## `data/` sources

-ALl of the files located in this folder are associated with [Zhou et al. 2019](https://www.pnas.org/content/116/38/19200).
+All of the files located in this folder are associated with [Zhou et al. 2019](https://www.pnas.org/content/116/38/19200).

 Most of the files located in this folder were